 |MILL1210||Introduction to Millwrighting

 Description: Students will develop knowledge of safety legislation, lock-out and isolation procedures, protective clothing and equipment, confined space procedures, housekeeping rules, and fire/electrical/chemical hazards.
 Students will also develop skills in the selection, safe use and care of cutting and non-cutting tools and in the use of measuring devices.

-Description: This course will address the need identified in the food processing industry for increased awareness to hazardous situations and the resulting reduction of workplace injuries and accidents.
-Upon completion of this course, students will have an understanding of the obligations, rights and responsibilities of employees, supervisors/managers and employers and how to effect change in their future workplaces toward Health and Safety regulatory compliance.
-The students will navigate the legislative framework specific to health and safety in the food manufacturing industry and incorporate techniques to address hazard recognition and potential for accidents.
-Students will be able to respond to and record the legal, economical, technical, and personal dimensions associated with hazard awareness in the food processing industry.
+Description: This course will address the need identified in industrial environments for increased awareness to hazardous situations and the resulting reduction of workplace injuries and accidents.
+Upon completion of this course, students will have an understanding of the obligations, rights and responsibilities of employees, supervisors/managers and employers and how to affect change in their future workplaces toward Health and Safety regulatory compliance.
+Students will also have an understanding of WHMIS/GHS, of Safe Work Practices, PPE and it's applications, Confined Space awareness and Lockout/Tagout principles.
+The students will navigate the legislative framework specific to health and safety in industrial environments and incorporate techniques to address hazard recognition and potential for accidents.
+Students will have an understanding of how to respond to and record the legal, economical, technical, and personal dimensions associated with hazard awareness in industrial environments.